aeternity/ae_mdw/README.md

 ### `/websocket`

-The V1 websocket interface accepts JSON - encoded commands to subscribe and unsubscribe, and answers these with the list of subscriptions.
+The V1 websocket interface accepts JSON-encoded commands to subscribe and unsubscribe.
+Each `Subscribe` response contains only the newly subscribed channel; each `Unsubscribe` response contains only the removed channel.
+Use `Ping` to retrieve the full list of active subscriptions at any time.
 A session will look like this:

 ```
 wscat -c wss://mainnet.aeternity.io/mdw/websocket